Farron U-Turns and Sacks David Ward - Guido Fawkes

 David Ward has been sacked.
 The LibDem candidate in Bradford East was criticised by the Prime Minister at PMQs this afternoon.
-Earlier today Tim Farron condemned Ward but said there could not be central interference in local selections:
+May said people would be “disappointed to see the Liberal Democrats re-adopt a candidate with a questionable record on antisemitism”.
+Earlier today Tim Farron condemned Ward for his long history of highly controversial remarks but said there could not be central interference in local selections:

 “I think his decision to stand again, and the local party’s decision to select him, is wrong and I disagree with it completely.
 I don’t select our individual candidates and nor should I”